NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 #SBATCH --job-name=cartpole-gpus
 #SBATCH --time=00:10:00
 ```
 The slurm script will clearly define the various jobs.
 These jobs include the CPU nodes that will carry the environment rollouts (multiple iterative runs of the OpenAI Gym's `reset` and `step` functions), and the GPU node for policy training.
 Eagle has 44 GPU nodes, where each node has 2 GPUs.
 You can request either one GPU per node (`--gres=gpu:1`), or both of them (`--gres=gpu:2`).
-For the purposes of this tutorial, we will utilize only one GPU core on a single node.
+For the purposes of this tutorial, we will utilize one GPU core on a single node.

 In total, we distinguish the nodes in the following categories:
  * A head node, and multiple rollout nodes (as before)
  * A policy training node (GPU)

 You have to include the `hetjob` option for both the rollout nodes and the policy training node.
 For this experiment, we request three nodes, with all 36 cores of each to be used for environment rollouts.
-Then, we request a single GPU node, from which we will utilize a single GPU core:
+Then, we request a single GPU node:
 ```batch
 # Ray head node
 #SBATCH --nodes=1